OVERVIEW: The Jubilation Foundation funds organizations and individuals that help young people express themselves through music and dance.

 IP TAKE: Jubilation prioritizes giving to organizations in Washington and Oregon.
 This is an approachable funder that also awards grants across the United States.

-Individual grants support two-year fellowships to people who serve as a link to a world filled with more joy.
+Individual grants support two-year fellowships.
 Grantees must live in the United States to be eligible.
 Click here to see current and past Fellows.
 Grants for individuals range between $2,000 and $10,000.
 Fellows must be nominated by January 15 and letters of inquiry from organizations are due by July 15

 Grants for organizations prioritize those located in the Pacific Northwest.
-Organization grants can cover on-going skill building (a strong interest), working with children under 18, involving experts working and playing with non-experts, working toward synchrony and inclusion, overcoming barriers related to race and class, building community, linking diverse groups, creating a ripple effect, and creating foot stomping public performances in a party-like atmosphere, among other things.
+Organization grants can cover ongoing skills building, working with children under 18, programs featuring experts working and playing with non-experts, synchrony and inclusion, overcoming barriers related to race and class, building community, linking diverse groups, creating a ripple effect, and creating foot-stomping public performances in a party-like atmosphere, among other things.
 Click here for a full list of special considerations.

-Jubilation has supported ARC Alliance/One Love Community Circle, which received a grant to support former Jubilation Fellow Nicole Willams’ group hand drumming and music programs.
-Arts Council Pendleton received a grant to fund its free year-round art and music classes for teenagers.
+Jubilation has supported ARC Alliance/One Love Community Circle, which received a grant to support former Jubilation Fellow Nicole Williams’ group hand drumming and music programs.
+Arts Council Pendleton received a grant to fund its free, year-round art and music classes for teenagers.
 To learn more about the foundation’s past and current grantees, explore its Jubilation Fellows and grants list.

-In addition to its traditional grantmaking, Jubilation offers Special Projects grants of between $250 and $2,500 that can be applied towards scholarships, research, instruments, equipment, and collaborations.
+In addition to its traditional grantmaking, Jubilation offers Special Projects grants of between $250 and $2,500 for scholarships, research, instruments, equipment and collaborations.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)